Daniel-KM/Omeka-S-module-GuestApi/README.md

 Usage
 -----

+First, specify the roles that can login by api in the config form of the module.
+Note that to allow any roles to login, in particular global admins, increase the access points to check for security.

 To update the profile, use the path /api/users/me.
 For example to update:
 - email: /api/users/me?email=elisabeth.ii@example.com
 - name: /api/users/me?name=elisabeth_ii